If you click on affiliate links on this website and make a purchase, we may earn a commission at no additional cost to you. Privacy Policy

 Motorola crystal oscillator chip with markings 1284A, 13.0 C, Motorola logo, and date code 9823

-Moose Boy seems to be concealed in crystal oscillator chips bearing markings such as "1284A", "13.0C", and "9823".
-These identifiers provide crucial details about the chip:
+Moose Boy appears to live in crystal oscillator chips with markings like "1284A", "13.0C", and "9823".
+Here's what those numbers mean:

-• 13.0C - Probably denotes the oscillator frequency (13.0 MHz) or an associated specification
+• 13.0C - Likely the oscillator frequency (13.0 MHz)

-• 9823 - Production date code in YYWW format, signifying this chip was produced in 1998, week 23 (early June 1998)
+• 9823 - Date code in YYWW format — this chip was made in week 23 of 1998 (early June)

 Origins & Inspiration